quickfeed/quickfeed/doc/deploy.md

 % docker-compose up --build
 ```

-If you would like to run envoy in a container but quickfeed locally in the host machine, please run envoy as described in the section [Run Envoy](#run-envoy) item 3.
+If you would like to run envoy in a container but quickfeed locally in the host machine, please run envoy as described in the section [Run Envoy](#run-envoy) sub-section 3.
 Then run quickfeed as described in section [Build Quickfeed](#build-and-run-quickfeed-server).

 ## Bare Metal Deployment